 Here in the United States, all 50 states are required to have some sort of repeatable method for determining child support - known as a child support guideline.

-California uses something called the “income-shares” model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each parent.
+California uses something called the “income-shares” model which uses a number of factors to determine a basic child support amount, and allocates a portion of that amount to each party (parent).
 It is non-taxable, and the basic child support amount in CA typically excludes a number of other “extraordinary expenses” such as college, and extracurricular activities, which must be negotiated separately.

-To learn more about how child support works in California, please read: California Child Support: More Complex Than You Think.
+To learn more about how child support works in California, read: California Child Support: More Complex Than You Think.

-Alimony in California is different from child support in that it is to be used by the recipient spouse to assist with their expenses and not the children's.
+In California, the payment of money from one ex-spouse to the other ex-spouse is referred to as alimony or spousal support.
+Alimony in California is different from child support in that it is to be used by the recipient party (spouse) to assist with their expenses and not the children's.